openaustralia/theyvoteforyou/app/views/help/style_guide.md

 Government ‘buzzwords’ and jargon are often vague, and don’t help people understand what is being said.
 The [Plain English Campaign](http://www.plainenglish.co.uk/free-guides.html) have a list of words you can use instead.
 This list is helpful to give you a sense of words which are easier to understand.

 ## Active voice
 Use the active rather than passive voice.
-Use "They sang songs" (active) not "songs were sung" (passive).
+Use "they sang songs" (active) not "songs were sung" (passive).

 ## Avoid duplication
 Duplicate content confuses people and damages the credibility of <%= Settings.project_name %> content.